stfbk/mig-t/doc/language.md

 Note that you can use `check regex` OR `check` OR `check param`.

 Note that `check` accepts only the `is present` tag.

+Note: by default, all the values read from a message (only message, not json) are URL-decoded before the checks are executed.
+You can disable this behaviour by using `url decode` = false

 In passive tests the checks's result are intended as the entire test result, so all the checks has to pass to have a successfull test.